kevinsunpark123/kevinsunpark123.github.io/index.md

 In May 2025, I graduated Columbia University with a B.A. in Physics and a B.A. in Mathematics.
 I am currently working with Prof. [Zoltan Haiman](http://user.astro.columbia.edu/~zoltan/) on electromagnetic (EM) signatures of supermassive black hole binaries.

-So far, I have been focusing on one EM signature called **gravitational self-lensing**, which are periodic microlensing flares expected to occur for edge-on black hole binaries.
+So far, I have been focusing on one EM signature called **gravitational self-lensing** (see background video), which are periodic microlensing flares expected to occur for edge-on black hole binaries.
 Anticipating that the Vera Rubin Observatory's Legacy Survey of Space and Time (LSST) will have enough quasars discover these rare signatures, I have estimated **how many such edge-on binaries we expect in the LSST catalog**, and **how to efficiently detect these signals in noisy data**.
-I am also an associate member of the [LSST Active Galactic Nuclei Science Collaboration](https://agn.science.lsst.org/) and a member of the Binary Follow-up Task Force Subgroup, which aims to .
+I am also an associate member of the [LSST Active Galactic Nuclei Science Collaboration](https://agn.science.lsst.org/) and a member of the Binary Follow-up Task Force Subgroup, which aims to follow-up on LSST alerts on AGN transients to find binaries.

 # Research Interests

 I am interested in using **time-domain and multi-wavelength observations** to identify sub-parsec supermassive black hole binaries through their transient EM signatures, including:

-- Self-lensing flares (see background video, credit: Jordy Davelaar)
+- Self-lensing flares
 - Relativistic Doppler boosting
 - (Hydrodynamical) Accretion variability
 - Merger-driven Signatures